 Size: Do you want a repeater that’s as large as a router or looking for a compact, unobtrusive design

-Integrated QoS: Some extenders are able to apply Quality of Services to prioritize gaming, video streaming etc.
+Integrated QoS: Some amplifiers are able to apply Quality of Services to prioritize gaming, video streaming etc.

 SSID: While most extenders have their own SSID (meaning your device will connect/disconnect to router/extender based on the signal strength and coverage area), some extenders integrate better and use a single SSID, which results in a smoother roaming experience and consistent connectivity

 Signal strength feedback: Extenders that provide a placement feedback make it easier to place them.
 Many amplifiers have built-in LEDs that indicate a strong/fair/poor router signal, saving you from manually searching for the information through the admin panel